heimspiel/.github/profile/README.md

-# Welcome to Heim:Spiel, the home of digital sports data ⚽
+# Welcome to HEIM:SPIEL, the Home of Digital Sports Data ⚽

 ![An image showing an athlete approaching the finishing line](./profile/head.png)